satykrishna/DesignPatterns/README.md

     Filter Manager - Filter Manager manages the filters and Filter Chain.

     Client - Client is the object who sends request to the Target object.

+###### Service Locator Pattern

+The service locator design pattern is used when we want to locate various services using JNDI lookup.
+Considering high cost of looking up JNDI for a service, Service Locator pattern makes use of caching technique.
+For the first time a service is required, Service Locator looks up in JNDI and caches the service object.
+Further lookup or same service via Service Locator is done in its cache which improves the performance of application to great extent.
+Following are the entities of this type of design pattern.

+`Service - Actual Service which will process the request.
+Reference of such service is to be looked upon in JNDI server.`

+`Context / Initial Context - JNDI Context carries the reference to service used for lookup purpose.`

+`Service Locator - Service Locator is a single point of contact to get services by JNDI lookup caching the services.`

+`Cache - Cache to store references of services to reuse them`

+`Client - Client is the object that invokes the services via ServiceLocator.`

+###### Transfer Object Pattern
+The Transfer Object pattern is used when we want to pass data with multiple attributes in one shot from client to server.
+Transfer object is also known as Value Object.
+Transfer Object is a simple POJO class having getter/setter methods and is serializable so that it can be transferred over the network.
+It does not have any behavior.
+Server Side business class normally fetches data from the database and fills the POJO and send it to the client or pass it by value.
+For client, transfer object is read-only.
+Client can create its own transfer object and pass it to server to update values in database in one shot.
+Following are the entities of this type of design pattern.

+    Business Object - Business Service fills the Transfer Object with data.

+    Transfer Object - Simple POJO having methods to set/get attributes only.

+    Client - Client either requests or sends the Transfer Object to Business Object.